 In order to get married - whether it's in a large-scale ceremony or at your kitchen table - the first step you’ll need to take, is to complete a “Notice of Intended Marriage” or “NOIM”.

-To get married in Australia, you need to give your chosen authorised marriage celebrant at least one month notice of your intended ceremony date.
+To get married in Australia, you need to give an authorised marriage celebrant at least one month notice of your intended ceremony date.
 A Notice of Intended Marriage is valid for up to 18 months.

-But as a marriage celebrant, it's my job to guide you through the process with your eyes closed.
+But as a marriage celebrant, it's also my job to guide you through the process -

 Therefore I proudly present, the "Becky Married Me Guide to Completing your Notice of Intended Marriage!"

-PART ONE: Complete NOIM and have signatures witnessed
+PART 1: Complete NOIM and have signatures witnessed

-Download the NOIM form and fill in your details on page 3.
+Download a pdf of the NOIM, carefully read the instructions and fill in your details on page 3.

 Do not sign the form at page 4 when you are filling out the NOIM, wait until you are in the presence of an Authorised Witness, who will witness you signing page 4.